 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

-It is almost the summer holidays!
-In fact my other half has already broken up.
+We love a cheap and frugal day out, don’t you?
 So maybe you have a lovely trip away booked.
 Or maybe you just want a few ideas of where to get out and about near you?
 What do you do if money is tight?
 Well, here are some free things to do in Bradford.

 Free Things To Do In Bradford

 We are very lucky that although we live in Leeds, we are practically on the Bradford border, and with some brilliant rail and bus links we can be in the centre of Bradford within an hour.
 Whether you are after history, art, education or just good old fresh air, there is something for everyone.

 Situated right in the centre of Bradford is the National Science and Media Museum.
 This museum is devoted to the fascinating history and technology behind TV, film and video games.
 From the basics of how lenses work to displays of old sets and favourites from the past, there is something here for all the family.
 Here are Zippy and George, characters from the popular 70s children’s TV programme “Rainbow”.